 What’s the most adventurous thing you’ve ever done?

 When I was younger our church went on a survival trip way up in Canada.
 I wasn’t really old enough to go, but my Dad was one of the leaders so I got to go.
 Fishing for your meals, canoeing all day, setting up camp each night and really roughing it was tough but fun.
 The experience taught me, at an early age, that I could push myself further than I thought.

 Who do you most admire?

 My Mom.
 She passed away 5 years ago due to a stroke and it shocked us as it was completely unexpected.
 She taught me most things and was incredible.
 I try to carry on her tradition of serving others and our community.

 Where does a financial planner, like yourself, like to grab a bite to eat?

 I like Crop and Town Hall – you can’t go wrong.
 The food is amazing and they are on our doorstep.
 We don’t even have to leave the building for Crop.
 I’m pretty predictable as I nearly always go for the “Mac & Brisket” which is delicious.
 The only problem is that I’m ready for a nap after it!

 What’s the most interesting place you’ve visited?

 Hong Kong.
-When I was in Chicago, I travelled there for business and it was really amazing.
+When I was in Chicago, I traveled there for business and it was really amazing.
 The street vendors and vibe was so different from anywhere else I have been.

 Steven Thompson is a registered representative of and offers securities, investment advisory and financial planning services through MML Investors Services, LLC Member SIPC.
 2012 W. 25th Street, Suite 900, Cleveland OH 44113.
 216-621-5680.